Kursi National Park contains remains of a Byzantine monastery and is traditionally recognized as the site of Jesus` Miracle of the Swine.

-The official site does not mention anything about the name beside the fact that Kursi is the Arabic name.
-I did some digging and Kursi is the Arabic word for the throne.
+The official site does not mention anything about the name besides that Kursi is an Arabic name.
+I did some digging, and Kursi is the Arabic word for the throne.

 The Arabic word for the throne.
 It has been borrowed into Persian, Bengali, Turkish, Punjabi, Hindi, and Urdu with similar meaning related to “chair,” and may also be used for an official title, such as that of a president or chairman.

-The Hebrew word for a chair is very similar, and the origin of the name may be due to geographical features of the area.
+The Hebrew word for a chair is very similar, and the origin of the name may be due to the area’s geographical features.

 Kursi lies near the southern banks of Samakh river, one of the longest rivers in the Golan Heights.
 The river carries considerable silt, which creates a tongue of land that projects hundreds of meters into the Sea of Galilee.
 This tongue was known in the past as “Kursi Head.”
 In the area of the river estuary is a narrow and fertile basin, 3 km in length.